michaelyangzz/docx/Git/UserCredential.md

 - git config --global user.email "michaelyangzz@msn.cn"
 - git config --global user.name "Bei"

-# Git Multiple accounts on Mac
+# How to use multiple accounts on Mac for git
 ## go to ssh folder to see all your keys
 1. cd ~/.ssh